sujal/ephemeral/README.md

+*NOTE: This is forked from [Vicky Lai's project](https://github.com/vickylai/ephemeral) in order to support removing old favorites (aka "likes") too.*

 # ephemeral: automatically delete your old Tweets with AWS Lambda

 **ephemeral** is a Twitter timeline grooming program that runs for pretty much free on AWS Lambda.
 The code is forked from Adam Drake's excellent [Harold](https://github.com/adamdrake/harold) butler-like bot and refactored for Lambda.